Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 In short: yes... but not for me.
 Let me explain the story first.

 The main branch has been published by 2BitWizard with a minimalistic readme during the summer 2023.
 The author kindly sent me some pre-release boards (quite different from the current design) for feedback, at about the same time.
-Unfortunately, 10 months passed before I found time/motivation to dive back seriously into the project (I have no excuse).
+Unfortunately, 10 months passed before I found time/motivation to dive back seriously into the project (I have no excuses, even though I've spent the year dealing with shit).
 Meanwhile, I lost any way to contact the author as well as the manual to assemble the pre-release boards after leaving all social media (apart Github, if you consider this a social media).

 But I still owed 2BitWizard a feedback.
 I had a debt.
 Because yes, I'm an old-fashioned guy with principles.

 To my big surprise, the main branch stayed nearly inactive after the initial commits.
 Out of curiosity, I've decided to restart the mod from zero, alone with my workbench, putting aside my pre-release boards that I was unable to populate anymore.
 I wanted to confirm that it was possible to make the project with the only informations, gerbers and schematics provided in the main repository.
 It required some educated guesses.
 I found inconsistencies.
 I finally seeked for external help and confirmation (see the acknowledgements).
 I had to modify important things.
+The author never replied to my pull requests.

-This is why I've decided to make this fork to fill the gaps and fix the project.
+This is why I've decided to make my own fork.
+The project deserves to be made.

 ## What have been changed compared to the main branch ?